NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Grandmaster Qi Spells.md

 **Prerequisites** Qi Spells
 * * *
 You have unlocked a qi technique achievable only by those who attain complete mastery of both their body and their spirit.
-You gain [[Spells/Embrace Nothingness|Embrace Nothingness]], [[Spells/Qi Form|Qi Form]], or another 9th-rank qi spell you have access to.
+You gain [[Embrace Nothingness|Embrace Nothingness]], [[Qi Form|Qi Form]], or another 9th-rank qi spell you have access to.

 *Source: Pathfinder Player Core 2*
 *ORC*